DARPA-ASKEM/askem-beaker/docs/contexts_mira_model_edit.md

 9. `remove_observable_template_request` Remove an existing observable from the model.
 10. `replace_ratelaw_request` update the value of a ratelaw in the model.
 11. `amr_to_templates`: Breaks down an AMR into its template components.
+12. `merge_models`: Merges two or more models together.